Chief risk officer: Salary

 Chief risk officer salaries vary widely and depend on the company and status the specific CRO achieved.

 The average pay for a chief risk officer (CRO) with regulatory compliance skills in the US is about $162,274 per year.
 Risk Officers who work for banks earn slightly more at $180,970.
 Those managing risks for private corporations are paid a higher average salary of $216,000 annually.

 Chief risk officers are in the bottom tenth percentile, with a salary of $72,750.
 However, CROs with years of effectiveness and successful developments often pass the quarter million mark annually, so there is no earnings limit.

 In the following some examples are given:

-ERM Process And The CRO
+ERM process and the CRO

 Enterprise risk management

 Enterprise Risk Management, ERM, is a fairly new process of managing risk within a company.
 Although ERM has yet to be widely accepted as an industry standard since there are various definitions as to what ERM exactly is, more recognition and acceptance of ERM has been shown.
 There are seminars dedicated to ERM explaining the process and providing examples of applications while also discussing advances in the field.
 Papers on ERM are also beginning to appear in journals and books which are starting to be published.
 Some universities are even starting to offer courses regarding ERM and the process.